z2systems/neon-php/README.md

 ```
 On the successful completion of this request, a Neon API session ID will be stored as a session variable.
 The library will automatically add this to subsequent requests.
 The session ID expires after 30 minutes of inactivity.
 ###go() - API Request
 This method is used to make a general API request.
 All methods described in the REST API documentation (http://help.neoncrm.com/api/rest) will work.
-This method expect a structured associative array as an argument.
+This method expects a structured associative array as an argument.
 It follows this format:
 ```PHP
 $request = array(
   'method' => 'common/listCustomFields',